jpluimers/GExperts/Documentation/Readme.txt

   also no longer have a tabbed component palette, so those options are no longer supported, as well.
 - The compiler replacement option of the Code Proofreader is only partially working under Delphi 7-2005.
-It does not correct when a symbol is terminated by a '.' character (IDE limitation).
-It does not work at all in BDS 2006 or later (IDE bug).
+It does not correct when an identifier is terminated by pressing a symbol key such as a period or open parenthesis, but works fine when the symbol is terminated by a space (IDE limitation).
 - You should turn off the "Ignore Comments" Grep Search option to perform a search and replace on the results (GExperts limitation).
 - Due to either native Open Tools API limitations or bugs, the following